floor9design-ltd/json-api-formatter/docs/project/data_resources.md

 | id     | a unique identifier for this particular occurrence of the problem                                 | string |
 | type   | a type member is used to describe resource objects that share common attributes and relationships | string |

+> Exception: The id member is not required when the resource object originates at the client and represents a new
+> resource to be created on the server.
+In that case, a client MAY include a lid member to uniquely identify the
+> resource by type locally within the document.

 > In addition, a resource object MAY contain any of these top-level members:

 | member        | detail                                                      | type          |